TanStack/table/docs/enterprise/ag-grid.md

 ## Why Choose AG Grid?

+Here are some good reasons to consider AG Grid for your next project:

 ### Comprehensive Feature Set

 AG Grid offers an extensive set of features, making it a versatile and powerful data grid solution.
 With AG Grid, you get access to a wide range of functionalities that cater to the needs of complex enterprise applications.
 From advanced sorting, filtering, and grouping capabilities to column pinning, multi-level headers, and tree data structure support, AG Grid provides you with the tools to create dynamic and interactive data grids that meet your application's unique demands.